Abramovich disqualified by Premier League but Chelsea still able to play matches

 What is happening with the sale of Chelsea?

-Abramovich announced last week that he was passing on the stewardship of Chelsea to trustees in the wake of Russia's invasion of Ukraine.
+Abramovich announced on February 26 that he was passing on the stewardship of Chelsea to trustees in the wake of Russia's invasion of Ukraine.

-The 55-year-old put the club up for sale and expected bids of over £3 billion, but his assets were frozen as the UK Government takes action against figures associated with Russian president Vladimir Putin.
+The 55-year-old put the club up for sale and it was reported that he was looking for bids of around £3 billion ($3.9bn).
+His assets were frozen on March 10, however, as the UK Government took action against figures associated with Russian president Vladimir Putin.

-GOAL confirmed that the sale of the club is officially on hold following the latest announcement.
+Despite the moves to block Abramovich's involvement in English football going forward, Chelsea are still able to complete a sale of the club, with prospective bidders having been invited to submit offers.

-Swiss-American pair Hansjorg Wyss and Todd Boehly, Turkish billionaire Muhsin Bayrak and American duo Jamie Reuben and Nick Candy are among the candidates to express interest in taking ownership since Abramovich confirmed he wants to sell.
+Swiss-American pair Hansjorg Wyss and Todd Boehly, Turkish billionaire Muhsin Bayrak and British duo Jamie Reuben and Nick Candy are among the candidates to express interest in taking ownership of the club since Abramovich confirmed he wants to sell.